hackclub/hackclub/workshops/Image Sharing Site/README.md

 View the [final code](https://repl.it/@bezlin/simplesocialmedia#index.html)

-This workshop will take about 30 minutes.
+This workshop will take about 20 minutes.

 ## Getting started

 Lots of beginners make endless changes to their code and expect it to miraculously work right away.
 The problem with this approach is that it stacks one problem on top of another, and it becomes difficult to figure what went wrong.
 It is better if you code along.

-This project requires [Repl.it.](https://repl.it) We will be using it for coding.
-It is awesome because you can code online.
+To code this workshop, we'll be using [Repl.it](https://repl.it), a free, online code editor.
 Just follow this link and start coding!

 After that create a new repl and select language HTML, CSS, JS.